 Response rate: 315

 Current status: Results published.
+The publication can be accessed here:

 Landscape of current practice in aHUS treatment with eculizumab in Europe | May 2019